eckhchri/pcars-ds-liveview/README.md

 Open the [website](http://www.christoph-eckhardt.de/pcarsdemo/pcars-ds-liveview/) to see a demonstration, click on "Load from URL" and choose a DEMO file.

 ## Usage:
-- default URL after extracting/cloning to your Webserver: http://[your Webserver url]/index.html
+- Extract a release or clone the master to your Webserver
-- rename config-sample.js to config.js and change settings with an editor
+- Rename config-sample.js to config.js and change settings with an editor, at least the API settings (ServerURL and Port) which are to be used
-- put the google API key into the file "config_googleapikey.txt" in root directory of the project if available.
-It also works without the key, but then you have watermarks on map.
+- If you want no watermarks on google maps you need a Google Maps API key ([HowTo](https://developers.google.com/maps/documentation/javascript/get-api-key)).
+If you have one set it in the config file or use the URL parameter described below.
+- Open the website in Chrome, default URL: http://[your Webserver url]/index.html

 **URL paramters**
 - If you want to use URL parameters, set AllowUrlParams to true in config.js